albirrkarim/web-sota/Readme.md

 If you don't want wasting your time about UI or making react atomic component by yourself. just try [Material UI](https://mui.com/)

-From MUI description:

-> MUI offers a comprehensive suite of UI tools to help you ship new features faster.
-Start with Material UI, our fully-loaded component library, or bring your own design system to our production-ready components.

 <br>
 <br>